 One of Portugal’s calling cards is the beautiful tile (azulejos).
 To be honest, I really wasn’t expecting to find it here in Lagos.
-I was under the impression it was only in northern cities like Lisbon and Portugal (both are on my list).
+I was under the impression it was only in northern cities like Lisbon and Porto (both are on my list).

 Boy, was I wrong about that!
 You’ll find tile on virtually every corner of this beautiful town, from churches, to shops, to train stations, to houses.

 If you’re looking for off-the-beaten path things to do in Lagos, I recommend grabbing your camera and hunting for tile.
 I promise you won’t have to go far to find it!

 I happened upon one of my favorite tile spots of the trip heading into the Old Town.